scala/scala-lang/_posts/2019-12-18-road-to-scala-3.md

 ### How is the standard library going to evolve?

 Scala 3.0 will use the same standard library as Scala 2.13.x, the same binary jar.
-This simplifies the migration to Scala 3 by avoiding an entire area of potential difference, and it enables Scala 3.0 and 2.13 artifacts to co-exist on the classpath.
+This simplifies the migration to Scala 3 by avoiding an entire area of potential differences, and it enables Scala 3.0 and 2.13 artifacts to co-exist on the classpath.

 Like any Scala 2 release, the Scala 2.13 standard library is, and will remain, backwards and forwards binary compatible.
 This restricts the changes that can be performed: no public classes or methods can be added or removed.
 (Backwards compat prevents removals; forward compat prevents additions.)